-Every dog lover has noticed dogs’ whiskers and wondered why they have them.
+Every dog lover has noticed dogs’ whiskers and wondered Why Do Dogs Have Whiskers?
 Don’t worry; this is a normal aspect of a dog’s life.
 Almost every dog has whiskers, and these whiskers help dogs communicate their emotions.

 What are dog whiskers?